 The Dead Sea

-The beach on the Dead Sea that Bein Harim tours takes you to is touristy, but still beautiful.
+The beach on the Dead Sea that the Masada and Dead Sea Tour takes you to is touristy, but still beautiful.
 There’s a locker room for changing and just about everything you could need for purchase in the shops if you forget something.

 Once you get down to the sea, leave your towel behind and prepare to feel weightless.
 You can cover your whole body in the healing mud of the Dead Sea or swim around—just be careful not to put your head underwater.
 You will see people there going under, but after the tiniest taste of the water, you’ll realize why it’s not advised.
 Lay back, relax and enjoy the beautiful view of Jordan across the sea.

-The Bein Harim tour should get you back to Tel Aviv just in time for dinner.
+The tour should get you back to Tel Aviv just in time for dinner.
 Since it’s your last night in Israel, live it up!
-If you’re not staying at Florentine Backpackers Hostel (which you really should) ask your host where the party’s at!
+If you’re not staying at Isla-Tel Aviv or Abraham Tel Aviv (which you should!) ask your host or hotel concierge where the party’s at!
 Tel Aviv is famous for nightlife and you can find just about any scene you could want.

 No matter what time you are leaving Israel, get to the airport at least three hours early.
-Leaving Israel is an extremely tedious process and not arriving ridiculously early could cause you to miss yout flight.
+Airport security in Israel can be an extremely tedious process and not arriving ridiculously early could cause you to miss your flight (yes, seriously).
 I personally wish I was more mentally prepared for my departure.
 Everything went smoothly and all airport staff were very kind, but they went through every single thing in my bag and every other person’s in line.
 As long as you are patient and know the process will take a little while, you’ll be fine.